 Alas, in the last few years of life, his body finally weakened.
 He fell ill—pneumonia—and ended up in the hospital.
 A hospital stay for those with dementia or memory loss can be terrifying for the affected individual; for family members or caregivers, it can be especially challenging.
 The National Institute on Aging/National Institutes of Health offers many valuable suggestions.
 Here are a few.

 For overnight stays in the hospital, schedule with family/friends to have someone with the patient at all times.
 If insurance allows, request a private room.
 You will need a list of all medications and their dosage, medical power of attorney and any other important documentation.
 Pack a notebook and pen to record shift changes, instructions and provide updates between “sitters.”
 Patients often become confused or agitated; you may need to turn off the TV or mute your phone.
 Also, keep in mind that not all medical staff are trained to handle memory issues, especially if you’re not in a “memory issues” section of the hospital.

 My father suffered terrible set-backs after both of his hospital stays.
 His first time in the hospital, he developed severe swallowing issues.
 His second stay, he stopped walking permanently.
 The experts say this is all to be expected with such a traumatic disruption for the patient, but your loved one’s hospital stay will be less traumatic if you are prepared.
 Find more information at www.Alz.org.

 Have a loved one with Alzheimer’s or other dementia who could use help at home?
-Contact the expert providers of Cypress in home care and senior care throughout the surrounding communities at Advocates for the Independent.
+Contact Advocates for the Independent at (866) 237-7232 to learn more about our Beaumont home care and Alzheimer’s care portions throughout the surrounding areas.
 Our dedicated, professional caregivers can help provide the help at home needed to ensure senior loved ones are safe, independent, and comfortable at home.
 Visit our Service Area page for a full list of the communities where we offer care.